Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The Danish Act on Approved Auditors and Audit Firms (the Audit Act) Consolidated Act No. 1287 of November 20, 2018 authorizes the Danish Business Authority (DBA) to establish ethical requirements for State Authorized Public Accountants.
-In practice, the ethical standards issued by FSR are applied.
+The Danish Act on Approved Auditors and Audit Firms authorizes the Danish Business Authority to establish ethical requirements for State Authorized Public Accountants.
+In practice, the ethical standards issued by FSR – danske revisorer are applied in the jurisdiction.

 • SMO 5: International Public Sector Accounting Standards

-The Danish Ministry of Finance, which is responsible for the adoption of public sector accounting standards, has not adopted IPSAS in Denmark, and there is no timeline for doing so.
+The Danish Ministry of Finance is responsible for establishing public sector accounting standards in Denmark and has not adopted International Public Sector Accounting Standards.
+There is currently no formal timeline for adoption.

-FSR continuously seeks to improve awareness among members, students, and public authorities on best practice for accounting and auditing in the public sector.
+In addition, FSR supports awareness and capacity building among members, students, and public authorities on best practices in public sector accounting and auditing.

 Current Status: Sustain